Sunset (magazine): Earthquake and recovery

 The publishers announced their ambitions in the December 1914 issue.
 Among the promises were reporting from war correspondent Arthur Street, who the magazine sent to Asia to cover the impacts of war and the opening of the Panama Canal on the world; reporting in North America supported by the purchase of a new automobile; coverage of international expositions such as the Panama–Pacific International Exposition; responses to inquiries of a newly-established service bureau, to field questions from readers about relocating to the western U.S. and other matters; and a renewed commitment to fiction and photography.

 By 1914, Sunset had begun to publish original articles, stories and poetry focusing on the West.
 The format resembled other national general interest magazines of the day such as Collier's and The Saturday Evening Post.
 The new owners sought to "make the magazine a vehicle of Western thought and to steer the magazine into a national market," according to Stanford University librarian Tomas Jaehn.
-Sunset reported on heavy political and economic issues; contributors included Stanford president David Starr Jordan discussing international affairs and future U.S. president Herbert Hoover discussing the League of Nations.
+Sunset reported on heavy political and economic issues; contributors included Stanford president David Starr Jordan discussing international affairs, future U.S. president Herbert Hoover discussing the League of Nations and the former governor of California and senator Hiram Johnson discussing United States politics.
 Fiction and poetry became more ambitious, featuring authors such as Jack London, Dashiell Hammett, Mary Austin, and evangelist Aimee Semple McPherson.

 Sunset cover art in its early years was of high quality, with the early 20th century being the golden age of magazine illustration.
 Contributors of cover art included Will James, Maynard Dixon, and Cornelia Barns.